Opera Mobile: Opera Mini

 Opera Mini is a mobile web browser exclusively for Android, targeted at low-end devices and lower bandwidth connections.
 Initially released in 2005, it was derived from the Opera web browser.
 In March 2012, Opera Mini had 168.8 million active users.
 In February 2013, Opera reported 300 million unique active Opera Mini users and 150 billion page views served during that month.
 This represented an increase of 25 million users from September 2012.

 Opera Touch

-Opera Touch is a mobile web browser exclusively for Android since 2021.
+Opera Touch is a discontinued web browser exclusively for Android since 2021.
 Initially released in 2018, it was created primarily for single-handed use.
 In March 2021, in celebration of the three-year anniversary of the browser, the iOS version was rebranded to simply Opera.
 It was also given a new, refurbished UI.

+Opera Coast

+Opera Coast is a discontinued web browser developed for the iPad on September 9, 2013, and the iPhone version followed on April 24, 2014, it was created primarily for touch while traditional browser buttons such as tabs, bookmarks, etc., are replaced by gestures.
+Coast was discontinued and removed from the App Store in August 2017 for an unknown reason.